opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 Parameters:

+    treeish:
-**treeish**: A shipdriver tag or branch.
+         A shipdriver tag or branch.
 Recommended usage is using the latest stable (non-beta) tag.

-Options:

 **-l** lists available tags which can be used as _treeish_